wazo-platform/wazo-js-sdk/README.md

 ```

 ##### Resuming a call
-Use this method to take back a running call.
+Use this method to resume a running call.
 ```js
 phone.unhold(callSession: CallSession);
 ```